-- You can recycle paperback books, newspapers, junkmail and cardboard/paperboard (i.e. cereal, laundry soap boxes, ice cream containers, milk and juice boxes), just place all paper items in your bin or cart - no bundling, baging or tying required.
+Recycle paperback books, newspapers, junk mail and cardboard/paperboard (i.e. cereal, laundry soap boxes, ice cream containers, milk and juice boxes), just place all paper items in your bin or cart - no bundling, bagging or tying required.
 Shredded paper can be placed in a clear plastic bag and put inside the recycling cart.

-- All cardboard must be placed in the cart or bin.
-Please flatten completely, reducing pieces to no larger than 3'x3' in size.
+Cardboard must be placed in the cart or bin.
+Flatten and reduce into pieces no larger than 3'x3' in size.
 Remove and dispose of all packing material.
 Please note that cardboard jammed into the cart may get stuck, so please follow instructions to ensure that your cart can be fully emptied.
 Any cardboard placed outside of the cart will be collected as refuse.
 Please the bottom of the this page for additional information on recycling cardboard at the Department of Public Works.

-Please do not place any of the following items in your cart or bin, they can not be recycled curbside and must be taken to the SOCRRA Recycling Center (995 Coolidge) to be recycled:
+Please do not place any of the following items in your cart or bin as they cannotbe recycled curbside and must be taken to the SOCRRA Recycling Center to be recycled: